Frank (company): Funding

-Website features
+Product

-Frank's online tool simplified the FAFSA process, helping students fill out the application quickly.
+Frank's online tool simplified the FAFSA application process, helping students fill out the application within minutes.
 In addition to filing their FAFSA, students could also search for other scholarships and low-cost college courses.
 The website was free to use, but students could pay for additional membership features such as access to Frank's financial support team and to a cash advance: up to $5,000 to cover tuition and other college costs while they waited for their financial aid to be approved with no interest.
 Frank also helped students appeal financial aid decisions.

-In November 2020, the United States Federal Trade Commission issued a warning letter to Frank raising concerns that the "purported assistance to students consists primarily of providing a form letter that may lack the information a student would need to apply for one of the grants from his or her school."
+In November 2020, the Federal Trade Commission issued a warning letter to Frank, raising concerns that the "purported assistance to students consists primarily of providing a form letter that may lack the information a student would need to apply for one of the grants from his or her school."

-2021 JPMorgan Chase acquisition
+Acquisition

 Javice approached JPMorgan Chase in the summer of 2021 about a potential acquisition.
-In September 2021, Frank was purchased by the bank for $175 million to deepen ties with college students as potential customers.
+Michael Eisenberg sent an email to senior JPMorgan banker Noah Wintrobe, who forwarded the email to JPMorgan's M&A division.
+According to Haaretz, JPMorgan proceeded with the deal without conducting extensive due diligence.
+In September 2021, the bank purchased Frank for $175 million to deepen ties with college students as potential customers.
 Javice remained CEO of Frank and joined JPMorgan Chase as head of student solutions on the digital products team.

 Fifteen Frank employees were brought on as part of the acquisition, from mid-level associates to executive level.
 As part of the acquisition, Javice received more than $9 million directly in stock proceeds and a $20 million retention bonus.

+JPMorgan Chase shut down the Frank website in January 2023 after the bank alleged fraud.